 Key / non-key columns

 Any column (or group of columns) in a table which can uniquely identify each row is known as key column.
-For example:

 Student roll number